fslurrehman/copilot4office/README.md

 ## Contributing

 To contribute to `copilot4office`, please fork the repository, make your changes, and submit a pull request.
-For more details, see the `CONTRIBUTING.md` file.

 ## TODO